josephcslater/vitae/readme.rst

 Future plans
 ------------

+1. Preferences.

+  a.
+Reader (doesn't overwrite specified arguments)

+  b.
+Writer (configurator on call or when it doesn't exist)

+  c.
+Editor?

-1. Bug fixes when I find them.
+2. Bug fixes when I find them.
 Any other suggestions?

 What else would be nice?